 Metra operates a distance-based fare system consisting of ten fare zones.
-Regular one-way fares to downtown Chicago range from $4 from the closest zone, Zone A, to $9.50 from the farthest, Zone J. To determine your fare, you must know your originating station, your destination, and the type of ticket you wish to buy (One-Way, Round Trip Plus, 10-Ride, Monthly, Saturday or Sunday Day Pass or Weekend Pass).
+Regular one-way fares to downtown Chicago range from $4 from the closest zone, Zone A, to $9.50 from the farthest, Zone J. To determine your fare, you must know your originating station, your destination, and the type of ticket you wish to buy (One-Way, 10-Ride, Day Pass, Monthly Pass, Saturday or Sunday Day Pass or Weekend Pass).
 Go to the Fares page to find detailed fare information; select your line, departing station and destination to see the full and reduced fare charts.

 What kinds of tickets does Metra sell?

-Metra offers a few different ticket options including Monthly Passes (unlimited travel among select fare zones), 10-Ride Tickets (ten one-way trips), One-Way Tickets (a single, one-way ride), and a $7 Saturday or Sunday Day Pass, good for unlimited rides on either Saturday or Sunday.
-On the Ventra app only, customers can also buy a Round Trip Plus ticket, good for unlimited travel between the zones selected on a single day, or a $10 Weekend Pass, good for unlimited travel on both weekend days.
+Metra offers a few different ticket options including Monthly Passes (unlimited travel), 10-Ride Tickets (ten one-way trips between selected zones), One-Way Tickets (a single, one-way ride between selected zones), and a $7 Saturday or Sunday Day Pass, good for unlimited rides on either Saturday or Sunday.
+On the Ventra app and from vending machines, customers can also buy a $6 Day Pass, valid for unlimited travel between three zones or less on a single day; and a $10 Day Pass, valid for unlimited travel between all zones on a single day.
+On the Ventra app only, a $10 Weekend Pass, good for unlimited travel on both weekend days, is available.
 Metra also has different fare programs for seniors, customers with disabilities, families, students and children.
 For detailed information regarding all of Metra's Fare Programs, click on the Fares link.

 How do I purchase a mobile ticket?